Weighted Conditional Flow Matching: Weighted Conditional Flow Matching

-These integrals can be estimated by Monte Carlo sampling.
-If $f_\eps(x)$ is constant $\mu$ almost-everywhere, then one is guaranteed that the source marginal is preserved, i.e., that $\tilde \mu_\eps = \mu$.
-Similarly, if $g_\eps$ is constant $\nu$ almost-everywhere, then $\tilde \nu_\eps = \nu$.
-We now give an example which features preservation of the $\nu$ marginal. \begin{proposition} Let $\mathbb S^{d-1}_R = \{z \in \R^d: \|z\| = R\}$.
+Computing unbiased low-variance approximations of $f_\eps$ and $g_\eps$ is a notorious challenge in EOT, and is typically done using the Sinkhorn algorithm \citep{cuturi2013sinkhorn}.
+We give an example which induces a preservation of the $\nu$ marginal under a naive constant approximation of $\hat{f}_\eps$ and $\hat g_\eps$.

+\begin{proposition} Let $\mathbb S^{d-1}_R = \{z \in \R^d: \|z\| = R\}$.
 Assume $c(x,y) = \| x - y \|$, and that $\mu$ is a rotation-invariant measure, for instance $\mu = \mathcal N (0,\sigma^2I)$.
-Then, $g_\eps(y) \equiv C(R,\eps)$ for all $y\in \mathbb S^{d-1}_R$, where $C(R,\eps)$ is a nonnegative constant.
-In particular, if $\nu$ is supported on $\mathbb S^{d-1}_R$, then $\tilde \nu_\eps = \nu$. \end{proposition} Proposition \ref{prop:perfect preservation of marginals} implies that using W-CFM with an isotropic distribution as the source, and a target distribution which is supported on a $d-1$-dimensional sphere of fixed radius will induce a coupling that does not tilt the target marginal.
+Take $w_\eps(x,y) = \exp(-c(x,y) / \eps)$.
+Then, $\tau_{\nu, \eps}(y) \equiv C(R,\eps)$ for all $y\in \mathbb S^{d-1}_R$, where $C(R,\eps)$ is a nonnegative constant.
+In particular, if $\nu$ is supported on $\mathbb S^{d-1}_R$, then $\tilde \nu_\eps = \nu$. \end{proposition} Proposition \ref{prop:perfect preservation of marginals} implies that using W-CFM with an isotropic distribution as the source, a target distribution which is supported on a $d-1$-dimensional sphere of fixed radius, and trivial approximation of the ratios, will induce a coupling that does not tilt the target marginal.
 In particular, when using a smooth cost and an appropriate $\eps$, we expect that the target distribution will not be tilted significantly provided that its mass is concentrated on a thin annulus, which typically happens when normalizing high-dimensional data.
-The proofs can be found in Appendix \ref{section:proofs}.
+The proofs of all the above Propositions can be found in Appendix \ref{section:proofs}.